aminophen/plautopatch/README.md

     compatibility with `\verb` redefinition in pLaTeX.
     Can be used on pLaTeX/upLaTeX.
 - plextcolortbl.sty:
-    Patch for colortbl.sty (by David Carlisle­) to improve compatibility with plext.sty in pLaTeX.
+    Patch for colortbl.sty (by David Carlisle) to improve compatibility with plext.sty in pLaTeX.
     Can be used on pLaTeX/upLaTeX.
 - plarydshln.sty:
-    Patch for arydshln.sty (by Hiroshi Nakashima­) to improve compatibility with pLaTeX/upLaTeX kernels.
+    Patch for arydshln.sty (by Hiroshi Nakashima) to improve compatibility with pLaTeX/upLaTeX kernels.
     Can be used on pLaTeX/upLaTeX.
 - plextarydshln.sty:
-    Patch for arydshln.sty (by Hiroshi Nakashima­) to improve compatibility with plext.sty in pLaTeX.
+    Patch for arydshln.sty (by Hiroshi Nakashima) to improve compatibility with plext.sty in pLaTeX.
     Can be used on pLaTeX/upLaTeX.
 - plsiunitx.sty:
-    Patch for siunitx.sty (by Joseph Wright­) to fix conflict with plarray.sty (platex-tools).
+    Patch for siunitx.sty (by Joseph Wright) to fix conflict with plarray.sty (platex-tools).
     Can be used on pLaTeX/upLaTeX.
 - pxpdfpages.sty:
-    Patch for pdfpages.sty (by An­dreas Matthias) to support Japanese-style crop marks (called 'tombow' in Japanese).
+    Patch for pdfpages.sty (by Andreas Matthias) to support Japanese-style crop marks (called 'tombow' in Japanese).
     Can be used on pLaTeX/upLaTeX.
 - pxpgfrcs.sty: